 In 2017, Argosy commissioned Community Music to produce a new CD featuring the two-time GRAMMY(C) Award winning duo Cathy Fink & Marcy Marxer.
 We picked 10 of the best songs from Ballads for the Age of Science.
 Cathy & Marcy created new arrangements and chose a fine group of musicians.
 The result is a joyful update of songs many of us remember as earworms that infect listeners with scientific literacy.
+You may download and read the press release as a PDF, or read it online as a DOCX (Microsoft Word) file.
 Here are some of the accolades this album has received.

 The songs were originally published as a set of 6 monophonic LPs (Ballads for the Age of Science) in 1961, and use simple, catchy, and easily learned words and music to introduce scientific concepts and terms.
 They were ground breaking and received many accolades and awards.
 But perhaps the most gratifying praise is that, decades after these recordings were out of print, fans created web sites and Facebook pages in their honor.
 Thank you to all the fans who remembered and persevered.
 We hope you like these new versions at least as much as the originals.